peppedilillo/hbstools/README.md

 BUT STOP A MOMENT.

-If you are unfamiliar with Python, python packages, virtual environments, never did this before or if you have problems, we have the..
+Maybe this does not make sense to you, or you got into some problem.
+In this case here's the..

 ## ..Long version

 1. If you are unsure whether you are on Anaconda or you are not, open a terminal and type ```which python``` (if on GNU-Linux or Mac) or ```gcm python``` (if on Windows).
 You should get a path to your Python executable this way.
-If you see some `anaconda` there (e.g., `C:\Users\peppe\anaconda3\envs\hbstools`), you are on anaconda, unless you really like snakes.
+If you see some `anaconda` there (e.g., `C:\Users\username\anaconda3\..`), you are on anaconda, unless you really like snakes.

 ### If you are on anaconda:

 2. Download this repository from the green button on the top right and unzip, or `git clone https://github.com/peppedilillo/hbstools.git` if you have git installed.
 3. Move with the terminal to where you downloaded this repo and run `conda env create -f conda-env.yml`.
-This will create an environment where only hbstools is installed.
+This will create an environment where only hbstools is installed, so that we don't mess with your other packages and they don't mess with us.
 4. Activate the environment with `conda activate hbstools`.

 That's it.
 Try `mercury --help` or `import hbstools` from the Python REPL to make sure everything it's working.